 I would rhetorically ask, “e, oh e, why do you equal to 2.7182818…?”

 Digging deeper, trying to make the strange familiar, many factors were pushing me.
 I had re-opened Frontiers of Time, a preprint from John Wheeler.
 He became a de facto mentor and his work to define quantum foam which seemed entirely foundational had caught my attention.

 Throughout it all the first 64 notations stood out.
 Of the 202+ doublings, those 64 are well-below the threshold for particles and measurable physicality.
 Here I assumed that mathematics and logic must dominate and our challenge is to formulate how mathematics builds upon itself.
-I would allow the 18 primes to each take on their special role of introducing new mathematical functionality.
-For now, I continue with my assumption that those 18 primes within the first 64 notations, along with the necessary relations given within each doubling, give rise to the basic physical structures of the universe.
+I would allow the 18 primes between 0 and 64 take on their special role of introducing new mathematical functionality.
+My assumption is that those 18 primes within the first 64 notations, along with the necessary relations given within each doubling, give rise to the basic physical structures of the universe.

 What fits?
 Perhaps that’s too much little like the New York Times, however, each step of the way, I will rely on experts to advise the process, “What numbers work next?
 What fits?”
 It is within these 18 steps that “e = 2.7182818” will be tested.
 All those fundamental constants of Lord Martin Rees will be tested.
 And, we’ll have their help!
 He’s on the sidelines expecting questions as is Freeman Dyson and a host of others.